Robotics-Mechatronics-UMA/LAENTIEC-J8_ros2_unity/README.md

 # LAENTIEC-J8_ros2_unity
 Project Documentation: ARGO J8 Robot Simulation in Unity with ROS2

+IMPORTANT:
+This repository is being updated.
+In the meantime, please refer to https://github.com/Kmdnb/TFG_KDN_UnityROS2/tree/main.

 Contents:
 This repository contains the Unity Project, the ROS2 work-space and all the required files (textures, models, ect. ect.).